tchoubaf/Microservices/README.md

 The language used is Java.

 NB: PLease note that an empty Spring Boot project package from spring.io comes with
- - A Class
+ - A Application Class,
- -A Test class
+ - A Test class,
  - Pom.xml file for your dependencies